-You may add or drop courses before the end of the add/drop period stated in the Academic Calendar (typically the first two weeks of the Fall or Spring terms and the first two sessions of the Summer and Winter terms).
+The add/drop period is a two-week period scheduled typically at the beginning of the fall and spring terms or first two sessions period of the summer and winter terms.
+Its exact dates are listed in the Academic Calendar.
+During this period, you may still add or drop courses.
 You may add only courses that are still open.
 You may drop courses for which you have registered with or without replacement.
 If you drop a course without replacement, you will be charged a drop fee of 10% of the applicable tuition.
 Courses dropped during the add/drop period will not appear on your transcript.
 Changes are made on a first-come, first-served basis upon the submission of an "add/drop form" to the Student Services Center.
+No courses can be added /dropped after the end of the add/drop period.
+If a student must stop attending a course for any reason once the add/drop period is over, he/she must request to be officially withdrawn from such a course.
+There is no tuition refund possible if a student officially withdraws.